Welcome from the Housemaster of Drake

 Alongside the more formal elements of the school day, it is also important for the pupils to enjoy their down time, where they can build friendships and have a similar ‘home from home’ experience that many boarding houses do.
 Drake offers that balance allowing pupils to navigate the varied demands of the day.
 The sense of camaraderie and unity are all part of the Drake experience.

-I join RHS from St John’s School, Leatherhead – where I was formerly Director of Sport and a housemaster, so I have much experience of guiding pupils (and parents!) through the potential challenges of the school-based years!
+I joined RHS In September 2017 from St John’s School, Leatherhead – where I was formerly Director of Sport and a housemaster, so I have much experience of guiding pupils (and parents!) through the potential challenges of the school-based years!
 During my time there I coached the 1st XV rugby and 7’s teams as well as the 1st XI cricket side.
 Alongside that I was fortunate to work for Harlequins as Manager and Coaching Lead of their Academy DPP programme.
 However, having accompanied 2 choir tours (not that I was ever asked to sing and rightly so!), and attended numerous musical recitals and drama productions I have an eclectic mix of interests.

 I am married to Philippa and we have a young daughter, Molly (plus our dog, Bumble, who enjoys being centre of attention…).
 Philippa will be a key ally in Drake as she is a former housemistress of a girls’ boarding house at St John’s as well as being a chemistry teacher and sports coach.
 She too is a keen sportswoman, having played county, premiership and international sport.
 On top of that, she is from Suffolk so her local knowledge is invaluable!I look forward to welcoming you to Drake House, where you will be able to get a true feel for our community.